nimblehq/rails-templates/README.md

 - Install rails `7.0.1`
 - Install node `16.13.2` (For creating web application)

+> 📝 If running on Apple M1, please also set bundle platform to ruby
+> `bundle config set --global force_ruby_platform true`

 ### Use the template

 In order to use the template, initialize a new app with the following parameters: